benjaminspak/301-Days-Of-Code/log.md

 ### Day 48: [26th July 2020]
 Today, I am just going to read some more advanced concepts on props, and api for creating more react projects.
 I found some great concepts on w3 schools .
 It is so strange that after making some projects in React and going through advanced blogs and tutorials, I was still getting stuck at some point or the other while creating projects but these lessons on w3 schools on React props are so well explained, that I decided to read them for today and tomorrow before diving into more React projects next week.

+## Log 49
+### Day 49 : [27th July 2020]

+Today, I am continuing to research and read up the concepts on react forms and props and I am really getting into react